 Care & Feeding of Natural Handmade Bar Soaps

-Since our handmade bar soap is in its pure and natural state, it doesn't contain any synthetic preservatives or artificial hardeners.
+Pure handmade bar soap in its natural state doesn't contain any synthetic preservatives or artificial hardeners.
 It doesn't need to.
-With just a little care and feeding, you can prolong the life of your AWSB bar soap and it will serve you very well.
+And with just a little care and feeding, you can prolong its life:

 - Don't let your soap drown in water.

 - Feed your soap plenty of fresh air between uses.

 - Store your soap on a well drained soap dish.

 - Use a natural wash cloth or loofah to extend its life.